 - Students should speak respectfully about Brescia University, MYC School of Social Work, colleagues/peers, the field agency agency, and its employees.
 When speaking about clients in a general way, always be respectful and use person-first language. (e.g.," our agency provides services to people who have committed sex offenses," not "our agency serves sex offenders.") - Do not post text or images that insult, harass, bully, or criticize other professionals.
-Do not post text or images that create a hostile work or learning environment. - Follow Brescia University's policy on use of social media.
+Do not post text or images that create a hostile work or learning environment, including those of a political nature. - Follow Brescia University's policy on use of social media.
 Do not set up a social media account using Brescia's name without approval from the Public Relations Office.